emergence-lab/emergence-lab/README.rst

 Running Tests
 -------------

 Tests are run using tox, environments configured are for python 2.7 and flake8.
-To run them, invoke tox from the command line.
+To run them, invoke ``tox`` from the command line.
+If you are using Docker, you can invoke it using:

 .. code::

-    $ tox
+    $ docker exec -it emergencelab_web_1 tox